V4Fire/Client/src/core/dom/image/README.md

 }
 ```

-### Setting up a default value for stage images
+### Default value for stage images

-To not install a preview or a broken image every time, it is possible to set the default settings.
+To not install a preview or a broken image every time, it is possible to set theDefault settings.
 Override the `const.ts` file in your layer in the `core/dom/image` folder.

 __const.ts__